 2. The NWDAF fetches currently stored PFD information in use from UDR via NEF(PFDF) for the Application ID provided in step 1, as listed in Table 6.16.2-1.

 3. The NWDAF collects information from the UPF (event "UserDataUsageMeasures") as listed in Table 6.16.2-1 either via SMF (Option 1) or directly from UPF (Option 2) as defined in clause 5.8.2.17 of TS 23.501 [2].
 NWDAF discovers the SMF (Option 1) or UPF (Option 2) through NRF as defined in clause 4.15.4.5.3 of TS 23.502 [3].
-The event "UserDataUsageMeasures" is defined in clause 5.2.26.2 of TS 23.502 [3], the subscription to the event may include an Application ID set to a value that allows the NWDAF to retrieve input information to derive PFD Determination Analytics for the Application ID that is provided by the consumer.
+The event "UserDataUsageMeasures" is defined in clause 5.2.26.2 of TS 23.502 [3], the subscription to the event includes an Application ID set to a value that allows the NWDAF to retrieve input information to derive PFD Determination Analytics for the Application ID that is provided by the consumer.

 NOTE: The Application ID provided by the consumer and the Application ID provided to the UPF to retrieve input data for PFD Determination Analytics can be different ones.